Dave Kindig - Owner/Designer

 Will grew up on hot rod magazines and started playing with RC cars at age 11.
 Will took vocational classes in auto body and mechanics that saved him in high school.
 The ASVAB test paved the way for Will to work on Abrams tanks in the Army and ultimately being a part in Operation Desert Storm.

 Once out of the Army, Will began looking for local businesses in Utah that advertised in the hot rod magazines.
 He started at HPC in 1992 which is where he met Dave Kindig.
 He took machining and drafting classes that landed him a machining job.
 About this time, Dave was opening his own shop and needed someone to help him get his drawings off the wall and into reality.
-10 years later Will is still excited to push the envelope with each new build.
+Starting with the company in 2003 Will is still excited to push the envelope with each new build.

 Carlos Delgado - Bodyman

-Carlos has been a part of the Kindig-it Design team for over three years and is a lead body man.
-Carlos began his career in the automotive industry in 1980 in Guadalara, Mexico, working in his dads shop.
+Carlos has been a part of the Kindig-it Design team since 2008 and is a lead body technician.
+Carlos began his career in the automotive industry in 1980 in Guadalajara, Mexico, working in his dads shop.
 The family business is what gave Carlos the experience he needed to move forward in the custom hot rod industry.

-Carlos loves his professional career with Kindig-it Design almost as much as his wife of 19 years, and his beautiful 5 children.
+Carlos loves his professional career with Kindig-it Design almost as much as his wife of over 20 years, and his 5 beautiful children.
 He has spent many long hours in the shop, perfecting the builds that have come in over the years.

 Samuel F. Bernardeau - Custom Paint

-Sam has just come to Kindig-it Design this year, with over 27 years experience in the automotive collision and custom/restoration industry.
-He has been married to his wife Susan, for 14 years, and his hobbies include, restoring Mopar Muscle Cars, cooking, gardening, and most importantly, spending time driving with his wife to places they have never been before!
+Sam has been with Kindig-it Design since 2011, with over 27 years experience in the automotive collision and custom/restoration industry.
+He has been married to his wife Susan, for 14 years, and his hobbies include, restoring Mopar Muscle Cars, cooking, gardening, and most importantly, spending time driving with his wife to places they have never been before.

 Lane Sukowaty - Electrical & Mechanical Specialist

 Lane is Kindig-it Design's electronics specialist.
-He has over 15 years experience in the automotive field, including complete vehicle wiring, custom vehicle audio installations, metal fabrication, custom chassis and suspension…
+He has years of experience in the automotive field, including complete vehicle wiring, custom vehicle audio installations, metal fabrication, custom chassis and suspension builds.

-His interest and passion for this industry is a gift from his father who built and raced cars for many years before moving to building custom show cars.
+His interest and passion for this industry was instilled in him from his father who built and raced cars for many years before moving onto building custom fabricated show cars.

-In his career, Lane has built competition rock crawlers, installed high end vehicle audio systems and built the highest level hot rods and custom vehicles.
-He is also proud to have lived through the 1970's… well at least one month of the 70's, having been born in November of 1979!
+In his career, Lane has built competition rock crawlers, installed high end vehicle audio systems and has fabricated the highest level hot rods and custom vehicles personally & professionally.
+We're lucky to have a great fabricator & friend in our Kindig-it Design family.

 Manuel Bellazetin - Master Craftsman

-Manuel has worked for Kindig-It Design for over two years as their custom painter, and body work specialist.
-Manuel wears many hats and oversees the body side of the 27,000.00 square foot facility.
+Manuel has worked for Kindig-It Design since 2008 as their custom painter, and body work specialist.
+Manuel wears many hats and oversees the body side of the 27000 square foot facility.

 Manuel started in the automotive industry when he was sixteen years old and has over thirty years of experience.
 His passion has always been for vintage cars and the restoration of them to a high quality level that goes beyond compare.

-Manuel's work ethic is strong, and it spills out into his personal life with his two children and wife of 19 years.
+Manuel's work ethic is strong, and it spills out into his personal life with his two children and wife of over 20 years.

 His commitment to excellence makes him an integral part of the Kindig-it Design team.